Powerapps Lookup

 • Now, enter the following formula in the ‘OnSelect’ property of the icon on the account screen.

-• This formula creates a new collection name, "accountToBeAdded"
+• This formula creates a new collection named "accountToBeAdded"

 • Add the selected account to the collection and then return to the edit screen.

-• Then navigate to the edit form and then enter the following formula on the text box of the account.
+• Then navigate to the edit form and enter the following formula in the text box of the account.

 • This formula helps confirm whether the ‘accountToBeAdded’ collection has an account ID.
 If the ID is found, it will set the name.
 Otherwise, it will return ‘blank’.

-• Finally, set the following formula on the updated property of Datacard as follows:
+• Finally, set the following formula on the update property of Datacard:

 • This formula helps to update the Datacard value with the selected account.

-We can use lookup fields in Power Apps in the following way.
+We can use lookup fields in Power Apps as follows.

-• You can browse the lookup column to select a list of items from a list
+• You can browse the lookup column to select a list of items.

 • You can identify the most recently used rows with the help of row images.

 You can create a lookup using the Power Apps lookup function.
-The lookup has three essential elements: table, formula, and reduction formula.
+The lookup has three essential elements: the table, the formula, and the reduction formula.
 You need to create a lookup function based on your desired results.

-We can filter lookup fields in Power Apps in the following way.
+We can filter lookup fields in Power Apps as follows.

 The columns in tables represent the lookup columns.
-For example, the table has an employee list, which refers to a lookup column.
+For example, the table includes an employee list that references a lookup column.

 Conclusion: